-The MSc Finance (major: Financial Sector Management) is designed to advance a career in management within banks and other financial firms.
-It enables you to deepen your understanding of the principles, applications, and context underlying decision-making in financial sector management.
+Designed to advance a career in management within banks and other financial firms, this programme enables you to deepen your understanding of the principles, applications, and context underlying decision making in financial sector management.

 You will study five core modules: